vicharak-in/shrike_fpga/README.md

 # SHRIKE_FPGA

 Shrike is world's first fully open source FPGA Dev board based on Renesas Forge FPGA SLG47910 and RP2040.

-We at vicharak have kept in mind need of a learner, maker and a hobbist while desiging this art.
-This dev board will be your stepping stone in the field of FPGA , reconfigrable and hetrogenous computing .
+We at vicharak have kept in mind need of a learner, maker and a hobbist while designing this art.
+This dev board will be your stepping stone in the field of FPGA , reconfigurable and heterogenous computing .

 ![image](https://github.com/user-attachments/assets/6f404ca8-1808-4871-b96a-2030eb391555)